-FACESKGIV-16 is a 16-item Thurstone scale, which measures the Circumplex model's two dimension, family adaptability and cohesion (Olson, Russell, & Sprenkle, 1979; Tatsuki, 1999).
+FACESKGIV-16 is a 16-item Thurstone scale, which measures the Circumplex model's two dimensions, family adaptability and cohesion (Olson, Russell, & Sprenkle, 1979; Tatsuki, 1999).
 Family adaptability is defined as a family system's ability to change its power structure, role relations, and relationship rules in response to a situational and developmental stress.
 Family cohesion is the emotional bonding that family members feel to each other.
 Under normal circumstances, the Circumplex model assumes that a moderate level of family adaptability and cohesion is optimal; too much or too little adaptability or cohesion is considered to be dysfunctional.
 However, families are known to become extreme on either dimension in order to adjust to crisis situations.
 FACESKGIV-16 is a shorter and common item version of FACESKGIV (Tatsuki, 1999) and was constructed for the 1999 study (Tatsuki & Hayashi, 2000).

-Land Use Planning.
+Townscape.
 The Kobe TQM assessment concluded that "community feeling" (MacIver, 1924) was closely associated with and could be promoted by a sense of communal ownership of things like neighborhood landscape, street trees and flowers, jizo (street corner statue of a Buddhist guardian) and hokora (street corner mini shrine), traditional festivals, and local history.
 People develop a sense of attachment to the local landscape or landmarks, history and communal events and they naturally tend to think that those socio-cultural goods are owned communally rather than by private individuals or by public/government bodies (Tamura, 1999).
-The Kobe TQM assessment named those communally owned goods as "urban commons" and indicated that richly embedded urban commons can facilitate active citizenship for community-based land use planning and community development (Maki, Hayashi, Tatsuki, & Takashima, 2000).
+The Kobe TQM assessment named those communally owned goods as "urban commons" and indicated that richly embedded urban commons can facilitate active citizenship for community-based townscape and community development (Maki, Hayashi, Tatsuki, & Takashima, 2000).
 For the current study, 11 concrete urban commons were listed and included rich green trees, neighborhood parks that he/she has a sense of attachment, favorite neighborhood landscape or landmarks, local gathering space, local community events, sidewalks upon which one feels free to chat with local people, resident associations and volunteer groups, unique environmental atmosphere, earthquake memorial statues, historical buildings or local stories, and jizos and hokoras.
 The respondents were asked to check if they had a sense of communal ownership to any of these 11 items.

-Physical and Mental Health.
+Mind and Body.
 Subjects' judgments on their physical and mental health were measured by physical and mental stress scales.
 Physical and psychological stress scale consists of 6 physical and 6 psychological stress items.
 They were selected from a total of 111 stress symptom items that were parts of the 1995 Japan Red Cross Stress Study (Hayashi, Nishio, Sugawara, Monma, Kohno, Makishima, Numata, & Nemoto, 1996).
 Factor analysis with a varimax rotation of these 12 items in the original Japan Red Cross Study data showed a clear two factor simplex structure with psychological stress on the first factor and physiological stress on the second.
 These 12 items were again used in the 1999 Kobe survey study (Tatsuki & Hayashi, 2000).
 The scale consists of physical and mental stress subscales.
-The physical stress subscale is a 6 item 5-point Likert scale and its Cronbach's alpha in the 1999 study was .91.
+The physical stress subscale is a 6 item 5-point Likert scale and its Cronbach's alpha in the 1999 study was .88.
+Mental stress subscale is a 6 item 5-point Likert scale.
+Cronbach's alpha in the 1999 study was .91.
+In order to measure respondents' general health practices, 8 items were prepared to ask the degree of daily activities such as drinking, physical exercise, smoking, sleep length, balanced dietary, regular breakfast intake, work hour length and stress symptom awareness (cf., Belloc & Breslow, 1972).